leeper/Rcourse/index.md

 ## Why GitHub? ##

 Read more about why this course is on GitHub [here](fork.html).
 You can access [the GitHub repository here](https://github.com/leeper/Rcourse).

-There is an ever increasing library of online tutorials, books, and other resources for learning R. So why create something new?
-Unlike the books or other tutorials, the idea behind this course is to create an ever-increasing library of short resources that allow students to quickly grasp one small facet of R programming.
-The course is therefore structured around small R scripts, which students can read and run on their own, in order to both learn R and simultaneously observe good reproducible research practice.

-By breaking up learning R into a large number of small pieces, the materials here will become a modular set of tools that can be used by courses of different sizes, levels, lengths, and objectives without having to change to a different text or combine parts of multiple texts to teach the intended material.